hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 responses.
 Note that this requirement, combined with the use of EDNS0 Keepalive, enables AXFR servers to signal the desire to close a connection (when existing transactions have competed) due to low resources by sending an EDNS0 Keepalive option with a timeout of 0 on any AXFR response.
-Aborting an AXFR during the transfer still requires the server to close the connection.
+This does not signal that the AXFR is aborted, just that the server wishes to close the connection as soon as possible.

-[OPEN QUESTION] Is there a desire to define an additional AXFR specific extended error codes so that a client can know that an AXFR was aborted part way through the responses e.g., AXFR aborted: no further responses for this AXFR request will be sent on this connection

 ### Backwards compatibility

 TODO: This section needs more work

-Clients that do not support concurrent transactions or mixing of XFR types on a single transaction will open a new TCP connection for each request.
-Whilst this is highly inefficient it does not pose a backwards compatibility problem for servers compliant with this specification from a protocol standpoint.

-All extant XFR clients should already be able to cater for servers REFUSING XFRs for reasons that include local policy.
-Without the use of extended error codes, such behavior can be indistinguishable from servers that do not support e.g. multiple or concurrent transactions on a single TCP connection.
-Similarly extant clients should be able to cater for legacy servers closing TCP connections after sending the response to an XFR request.

-This and other legacy behavior was also noted in [@RFC5936].
-Client implementations may want to offer options to fallback to legacy behavior when interoperating with servers known not to support [@RFC5936] or this specification.
+Certain legacy behaviors were noted in [@RFC5936], with provisos that implementations may want to offer options to fallback to legacy behavior when interoperating with servers known not to support [@RFC5936].
+For purposes of interoperability IXFR and AXFR implementations may want to continue offering such configuration options as well as supporting some behaviors that were previously underspecified (e.g. performing IXFR and AXFRs on separate connections).
+However, XoT implementations should have no need to do so.

 ## Update to RFC7766